 Artwork must be hung in public spaces such as a hallways, common areas, or other gathering spaces such as conference rooms.
 Private offices are not appropriate spaces for the Campus Art Collection.
 Only UW-Madison buildings and departments are eligible.
-For instance, this disqualifies entities such as the UW Hospital Authority, but does not disqualify UW-Madison academic departments located at the hospital.

 I have some general questions, whom do I contact?